 The Scranton Central High School Scholarship was established in 1993 under the sales agreement for the purchase of the Central High School building from the Scranton School District.
 This Lackawanna College sponsored scholarship is awarded annually to two incoming freshman from Scranton High School and two incoming freshman from West Scranton High School.

-Lackawanna College offers a variety of merit and financial aid scholarships.
 Most of these second-year scholarships were founded by donors in memory or honor of individuals who attended or were part of Lackawanna’s history.
+Download the universal sophomore scholarship application (PDF)

 The Margaret Briggs Foundation Scholarship